Our guide to contrarian investing explains how investing against the trend can help you boost returns

 A major branch of contrarian investing is value investing a la Benjamin Graham.
 Some called this the ‘cigar butt’ approach.
 “Though the stub might be ugly and soggy,” explains Warren Buffett in 2014, “the puff would be free.
 Once that momentary pleasure was enjoyed, however, no more could be expected.”

 Below is a summary of how to generate contrarian ideas in the stock market.

 - Which sectors/stocks are out of favour right now?
 A simple performance comparison will tell you which markets/sectors/stocks are badly underperforming, and for how long.

 - Market or individual negativity driving prices down?
-For example, Metro Bank, one of the most shorted UK stocks, is encountering huge capital problems.
-But Lloyds is not.
+For example, Metro Bank, has been one of the most shorted UK stocks, as it encounted huge capital problems.
+But Lloyds was not.
 So Metro’s problem is not sector-wide and its problems may even benefit other competitors.

 - Temporary or permanent problem?
 If a sector is down, is it due to problems that are temporary or permanent?
 For example, the shift to online purchases is a permanent trend that is lowering the value physical stores.
 Hence investors are pricing in this fact into most retail owners, thus hitting many REITs.
 Let sector readjust first – before jumping in.

 - Can the entity survive?
 Generate a worst-case scenario and test what will happen to that affected company/sector.
 Will the company survive?
 Even if it does, what will happen to its equity or debt?